 https://stantonstudiostx.com/ (opens new window)

-Mr. Stanton attended both Texas Tech and Baylor University pursuing a degree in three dimensional studio art.
-Stanton has studied under such artists as Richard Posner, Narcissus Quagliata and James Carpenter.
-In 1979, he and his wife opened Stanton Glass Studio.
-The studio’s work includes custom work with their most recent projects in the Golden Nugget Casino & Hotel In Las Vegas and the Palazzo Resort Hotel & Casino.
-Stanton Glass is also involved with restoration work and is on the Texas Historical Commission list as a preferred qualified restoration company.
-In addition to restoration of historic stained glass, Stanton Glass also restores wooden frames and sashes.
-An Accredited Member since 2007, Bryant has served on both the SGAA and SGS Boards, as Chair of the Publications Committee, and as a member of the Marketing Committee.
-He has served as a Board Member for the last two years.
+Bryant attended Texas Tech and Baylor University, pursuing a degree in three-dimensional studio art.
+In 1979, he and his wife, Suzanne, opened Stanton Glass Studio, LLC.
+The studio includes custom work in wood, glass, and metal, with their most recent projects in the Driskill Hotel in Austin, Texas, The Rosenberg Library in Galveston, Congregation Beth Israel in Austin, and several Public Art Commissions, including a Firehouse in Odessa, TX, and The Waco Airport.
+Stanton Glass Studio is also heavily involved with historical restoration work in Texas and surrounding states.
+In addition to stained glass, Stanton Glass has a wood shop that makes doors, windows, sashes, and furniture.
+Bryant has been an Accredited Member since 2007 and has served on the SGAA and Foundation Boards.
+Chair of the Publications Committee and a member of the Marketing Committee.
+He has served as a Board Member for several years

 Pittsburgh Stained Glass, Pittsburgh, PA